 Patient selection

 This prospective study was conducted from January 2015 to January 2017 in the Department of Emergency Medicine, PLA Army General Hospital, Beijing, China.
 The study was approved and monitored by the Institutional Review Board of the PLA General Hospital, Beijing, China.
 The registration identification number for the study is ChiCTR-IOC-16009923.
 Patients admitted to the emergency intensive care unit (EICU) or coronary care unit (CCU) were recruited if they were over 65 years of age and had CS consequent to AMI.
-The diagnosis of AMI was confirmed as follows: (1) an increase in cardiac troponin I (cTnI) or creatine kinase-MB (CK-MB) levels above the 99th percentile of a healthy; (2) characteristic electrocardiogram (ECG) changes- either ST segment elevation, new ST segment depression or T wave flattening, inversion; and (3) at least one of the following signs or symptoms: (a) persistent ischemic chest pain; (b) echocardiographic findings-segmental wall motion abnormalities; and (c) abnormal coronary angiography findings.
-CS was diagnosed on the basis of the following criteria: (1) objective evidence of cardiac dysfunction; (2) systolic blood pressure < 90 mmHg for at least 30 min or vasopressors required to maintain the systolic blood pressure ≥ 90 mmHg; (3) a reduced cardiac index (CI) (< 2.2 L/min/m2); and (4) clinical signs of tissue hypoperfusion (cold, clammy skin, altered mental status, oliguria or peripheral vasoconstriction).
-Exclusion criteria included the following: viral myocarditis, pericardial tamponade, CS due to chronic heart failure and congenital heart disease, malignant tumor, septic shock and multiple organ dysfunction syndrome, are moribund, or informed consent cannot be obtained; contraindications to catheter insertion, including overlying infection and arterial grafting; conditions likely to render PiCCO measurements inaccurate, including intracardiac shunts, significant tricuspid regurgitation, and cooling or rewarming.
-Written informed consent form was provided by family members of the patients and the study was approved by the Ethics Committee of PLA Army General Hospital.
+The diagnosis of AMI was confirmed as follows: (1) an increase in cardiac troponin I (cTnI) or creatine kinase-MB (CK-MB) levels above the 99th percentile of a healthy; (2) characteristic electrocardiogram (ECG) changes- either ST segment elevation, new ST segment depression or T wave flattening, inversion; and (3) at least one of the following signs or symptoms: (a) persistent ischemic chest pain; (b) echocardiographic findings/segmental wall motion abnormalities; and (c) abnormal coronary angiography findings.
+CS was diagnosed on the basis of the following criteria: (1) objective evidence of cardiac dysfunction; (2) systolic blood pressure < 90 mmHg for at least 30 min, or vasopressors required to maintain the systolic blood pressure ≥ 90 mmHg; (3) a reduced cardiac index (CI) (< 2.2 L/min/m2); and (4) clinical signs of tissue hypoperfusion (cold, clammy skin, altered mental status, oliguria or peripheral vasoconstriction).
+Exclusion criteria included the following: viral myocarditis, pericardial tamponade, CS due to chronic heart failure and congenital heart disease, malignant tumor, septic shock and multiple organ dysfunction syndrome, moribund, or informed consent cannot be obtained; contraindications to catheter insertion, including overlying infection and arterial grafting; conditions likely to render PiCCO measurements inaccurate, including intracardiac shunts, significant tricuspid regurgitation, and cooling or rewarming.
+A written informed consent form was provided by family members of the patients, and the study was approved by the Ethics Committee of PLA Army General Hospital.

 This study aimed to explore the clinical efficacy of PiCCO versus control group in the treatment of elderly patients with AMI complicated by CS.
 The patients were randomized into the two groups.
 The APACHE II score was used as the main measuring index.
 Considering the outcomes based on the work by Zhang and colleagues[13], a minimum sample size of 20 patients in each group (control and PiCCO) was determined to be enough to provide statistical differences with α = 0.05 and 80% power, assuming a 20% failure rate.